Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Introduction

-Several analytical and numerical approaches to derive risk bounds including additional dependence information have recently been developed.
-Analytical bounds were derived by \citet*{embrechts2003} and \citet*{embrechts2006} for the case that a lower bound on the copula of $\mathbf{X}$ is given.
-Moreover, \citet*{embrechts2010} and \citet*{puccetti2012b} established bounds when the laws of some lower dimensional marginals of $\mathbf{X}$ are known.
+A variety of analytical and numerical approaches to derive risk bounds including additional dependence information have been recently developed.
+Analytical bounds were derived by \citet*{embrechts2003} and \citet*{embrechts2006} for the case that a lower bound on the copula of $\mathbf{X}$ is given. \citet*{rueschendorf1991}, \citet*{embrechts2010} and \citet*{puccetti2012b} established bounds when the laws of some lower dimensional marginals of $\mathbf{X}$ are known.
 Analytical bounds that account for positive or negative dependence assumptions were presented in \citet*{embrechts2003} and \citet*{rueschendorf2005}. \citet*{bernard2015b} derived risk bounds when an upper bound on the variance of $\varphi(\mathbf X)$ is prescribed, and presented a numerical scheme to efficiently compute these bounds.
-In addition, \citet*{bernard2015} considered the case where the distribution of $\mathbf X$ is known only on a subset of its domain and established a version of the rearrangement algorithm to account for this type of dependence information.
-A detailed account of this literature can be found in \citet*{rueschendorf2016}.
+Moreover, numerical and analytical methods to obtain risk bounds in factor models were presented by \citet{bernard2016}, while \citet*{bernard2015} considered the case where the distribution of $\mathbf X$ is known only on a subset of its domain and established a version of the rearrangement algorithm to account for this type of dependence information.
+A detailed account of this literature appears in \citet*{rueschendorf2016}.